Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-\paragraph{} Before entering the process of constructing the diversity index, we briefly comment particularly on Condition \ref{cond:split/merg}.
-We refer to this condition as the principle of invariance under splitting or merging of identical categories, or the principle of \q{splitting/merging invariance} for short.
-Figure \ref{fig:split-merge-inv} depicts how this principle works by taking the simplest \q{three-category $\leftrightarrow$ two-category} case as an illustration.
-Left picture represents a general three-category setup with diversity $\iD(\{p_{1},p_{2},{p_3}\},\{d_{12},d_{13},d_{23}\})$.\footnote{\, Here and below we omit to display terms like $d_{ij}$ with $i>j$ as well as $d_{ii}=0$ to save space.} Middle picture represents the same three-category setup but now in the limit when the difference between Category 1 and Category 2 is negligible or undetectable, for which the diversity function reduces to $\iD^{\mathrm{i}}(\{p_{1},p_{2},{p_3}\},\{d_{12}=0,\,d_{13}=d_{23}\})$.
-Finally, Right picture represents a two-category setup with diversity $\iD^{\mathrm{ii}}(\{p_{1\&2},{p_3}\},\{d_{1\&2,3}\})$, whose physical contents---before labelling and putting into mathematical terms---is the same as those of Middle picture.
+We briefly comment particularly on Condition \ref{cond:split/merg}, which we refer to as the principle of invariance under splitting or merging of identical categories, or the principle of \q{splitting/merging invariance} for short.
+Fig.\ \ref{fig:split-merge-inv} illustrates how this principle works for the simplest \q{three-category $\leftrightarrow$ two-category} case.
+Fig.\ \ref{fig:split-merge-inv}{(a)} represents a general three-category setup with diversity $\iD(\{p_{1},\,p_{2},\,p_3\},\{d_{12},\,d_{13},\,d_{23}\})$.\footnote{Here and below we omit to display terms like $d_{ij}$ with $i>j$ as well as $d_{ii}=0$ to save space.} Fig.\ \ref{fig:split-merge-inv}{(b)} represents the same three-category setup but now in the limit when the dissimilarity between Category 1 and Category 2 is negligible or undetectable, for which the diversity function reduces to $\iD^{\mathrm{i}}=\iD(\{p_{1},\,p_{2},\,p_3\},\{d_{12}=0,\,d_{13}=d_{23}\})$.
+By contrast, Fig.\ \ref{fig:split-merge-inv}{(c)} represents a two-category setup with diversity $\iD^{\mathrm{ii}}=\iD(\{p_{0},\,{p_3}\},\{d_{03}\})$, whose physical contents---before labelling and putting into mathematical terms---can be regarded as the same as those of Fig.\ \ref{fig:split-merge-inv}{(b)}.
+In this particular case, the principle of splitting/merging invariance (Condition \ref{cond:split/merg}) states that $\iD^{\mathrm{i}}=\iD^{\mathrm{ii}}$ holds under identification of $p_{1}+p_{2}=p_{0}$ and $d_{13}=d_{23}=d_{03}$.
+Although many of the diversity indices considered in earlier works do not generally satisfy this invariance property, we postulate it as an inherent symmetry of diversity since any diversity indices without this property fail to properly reflect the aspect of between-category dissimilarity.
+It is noteworthy that the diversity index derived heuristically in Ref.\ \cite{Leinster12} satisfies this principle of splitting/merging invariance.
+Our axiomatic construction of the diversity index uses this invariance property to constrain and refine the functional form of $\iD$, thereby yielding a larger class of diversity functions than considered in \cite{Leinster12}; see below.\\